Data-driven framework for input/output lookup tables reduction: Application to hypersonic flows in chemical non-equilibrium: Results

 \section{Results}

-The results are presented in two parts.
-First, each step of the off-line training is assessed, and then the performance of the model in predicting the output quantities when coupled to the Navier-Stokes solver is analyzed.
+The results are presented in three parts.
+First, each step of the off-line training is assessed, and then the performance of the model in predicting the output quantities when coupled to the Navier-Stokes solver is analyzed on the Mach 10 adiabatic boundary layer.
+Finally, the same strategy is applied to a shock-wave boundary layer interaction scenario.